Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Sherwin Williams Super Deck, formerly Deckscapes, is the stain I've used successfully for many years.
 I use the waterborne version in the solid finish.
 The stain is very thin and brushes into wood really well.
 Most colors cover in two coats.

 I've used the Super Deck semi-transparent stain too, but the solid finish lasts the longest.
-My main complaint with this product is the stain colors in the brochure tend to be far off from what the color actually looks like.
-Unfortunately, there are no stain samples.
+My main complaint with this product is that the stain colors in the brochure tend to be far off from what the color actually looks like.
+Unfortunately, there are no stain samples, only swatches.

 If you must paint your deck, Duration from Sherwin Williams is probably one of the better options.
 I've been very satisfied using this product on exterior trim and siding.
 The paint expands with wood to prevent blistering and peeling.
 The satin finish is also very glossy and easier to maintain.

 Before painting a deck, the surface needs to be carefully power washed and allowed to dry for several days.
 The surface should also be sanded.
-Applying a bonding primer first is also a must, followed by two coats of paint.
+Applying a bonding primer first is also important, followed by two coats of paint.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.